Skip to main content

 Park History

-Furna Feia National Park was created by Federal Decree on July 5, 2012, under the administration of President Dilma Rousseff, representing part of Brazil's broader strategy to protect Caatinga biome areas.
+Furna Feia National Park was created by Federal Decree on June 5, 2012, under the administration of President Dilma Rousseff, representing part of Brazil's broader strategy to protect Caatinga biome areas.
+[1] It is Rio Grande do Norte's first and only national park.
 The park was established in response to documented cave fauna surveys that revealed high levels of subterranean biodiversity including numerous endemic invertebrate species.
-Prior to park establishment, the cave areas were accessible to the public with minimal regulation, leading to damage of speleothem formations and disturbance of cave fauna.
-The Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) and subsequently ICMBio (Chico Mendes Institute for Biodiversity Conservation) have been responsible for management.
-Regularization of land tenure within park boundaries has been an ongoing process since establishment.
+Prior to park establishment, the cave areas were accessible with minimal regulation, leading to damage of speleothem formations and disturbance of cave fauna.
+ICMBio (Chico Mendes Institute for Biodiversity Conservation) is responsible for management.
+Park creation required compromise with mining interests, as approximately 700 hectares with existing limestone extraction permits were excluded from protection.
+[2] The park was officially opened to public visitation in 2025, after more than a decade of land regularization and infrastructure development.

 Major Trails And Attractions

 The principal attraction at Furna Feia National Park is its extensive cave system, with guided visits to selected caverns forming the core visitor experience.
-The main cave, Gruta Furna Feia, gives the park its name and can be visited with park rangers, revealing impressive speleothem formations and the subterranean ecosystem.
+The main cave, Gruta Furna Feia, gives the park its name and measures 766 meters in length, revealing impressive speleothem formations and the subterranean ecosystem.
+[1] Over 200 caves have been catalogued within the park, with ongoing speleological surveys continuing to document new cavities.
 Surface trails through Caatinga vegetation allow visitors to observe the dramatic transformation of the landscape between the dry and wet seasons.
 Viewpoints over rocky inselberg terrain provide panoramic views of the semi-arid landscape.
 Birdwatching is rewarding particularly during the rainy season when resident species are most active and the vegetation is in leaf.
-The park is located near the municipality of Mossoro, facilitating logistics for visits from this regional center.
+The park straddles the municipalities of Baraúna and Mossoró, facilitating logistics for visits from either urban center.

 Visitor Facilities And Travel

-Visitor infrastructure at Furna Feia remains in development given the park's relatively recent establishment.
+The park was officially opened to public visitation in 2025, after more than a decade of preparation since its 2012 establishment.
 Access to the cave system requires guided visits with ICMBio park rangers, and prior booking is recommended as visitor numbers are managed to protect cave ecosystems.
-The nearest major city is Mossoro, approximately 30-40 kilometers from the park, offering accommodation, restaurants, and transportation services.
-Mossoro is accessible by bus from Natal (the state capital) and other northeastern cities.
+The park is located within the municipalities of Baraúna and Mossoró in Rio Grande do Norte; Mossoró, a regional center with accommodation, restaurants, and transportation, provides the main logistics base for visitors.
+[1] Mossoró is accessible by bus from Natal (the state capital) and other northeastern cities.
 Within the park, basic visitor reception facilities and interpretive signage have been developed, but overnight camping is not currently authorized.
 The semi-arid climate dictates that early morning visits are most comfortable; bringing water, sun protection, and sturdy footwear for rocky terrain is essential.

 Conservation And Sustainability